cdfoundation/toc/process/new_project_onboarding.md

 # CDF Project Onboarding

 This is a high level overview of onboarding for new CDF projects that have been accepted into the foundation by the technical oversight committee.
+The listed actions should happen shortly after the project is accepted, with a longer but reasonable grace period for legal actions like trademark and patent transfer.

 ## Community